premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-All tables must have clustered index.
-We can't have a table without clustered index.
+All tables must have clustered indexes.
+We can't have a table without a clustered index.

 </blockquote>